freelawproject/hr/handbook/simple-ira.md

 In 2021, the maximum an individual can contribute is $13,500 unless over the age of 50 (in which case other details apply).

-To start or change your contributions, copy/paste the snippet below and send it to hr@free.law:
+To start or change your contributions, copy/paste the snippet below and send it to mike@free.law:

 > Subject to the requirements of the SIMPLE IRA plan of Free law Project, I authorize $_________ to be witheld from my pay for each pay period and contributed to my SIMPLE IRA account as a reduction contribution.
 >